hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/250__Praveen_R._Bhat.md

 > meaning it reveals Yathartha Tattva one Sruti will lose Praamaanya.
 It is
 > like killing Sruti.
 >
-Here's the contradiction. ​If its yatArtha tattva, then it should not be interpreted differently in order to make all statements mean the same as suggested by the same author couple of verses back!
+Here's the contradiction.
+If its yatArtha tattva, then it should not be interpreted differently in order to make all statements mean the same as suggested by the same author couple of verses back!
 The contradiction is resolved by Advatins by showing that there is no contradiction at all since